TrafficMaster Laminate Flooring Review – In a Nutshell

 The general answer is that TrafficMaster laminate is an affordable brand of laminate flooring sold exclusively at Home Depot.

 Home Depot manufactures and sells TrafficMaster.
 There is no “middleman” taking a cut of the profits, so prices are very competitive.
-Home Depot shouts its opinion of the flooring by spelling it TrafficMASTER.

 The technical answer is that the word laminate means “layered” or “constructed with an overlay.”
 Both definitions apply to this inexpensive laminate flooring.